duybkict/cwac-mediarouter/README.markdown

 }

 dependencies {
-    compile 'com.commonsware.cwac:mediarouter:0.1.0'
+    compile 'com.commonsware.cwac:mediarouter:0.1.+'
 }
 ```

 Or, if you cannot use SSL, use `http://repo.commonsware.com` for the repository
 URL.

-Note that this library contains a copy of the `support-v4` JAR in its
+If you elect to clone this repo, or download a ZIP of this repo, and use it
-`libs/`.
-This is presently required to keep project-level compatibility between
+as a source-based library project, you will need to add your own copy of the
-Eclipse and Gradle.
-This will hopefully be addressed in a future version of
+`android-support-v4.jar` to your copy of `libs/` in the library project, as it
-this library.
+is not supplied.

 Usage: MediaRouteActionProvider
 -------------------------------